SupertigerDev/better-in-game-chat/README.md

 # better-in-game-chat
 Game chat systems suck.
 This app fixes that.
-It's a simple, modern, and free chat system overlay for games inspired by Overwatch.
+It's a simple, modern, and free chat system overlay for games inspired by Overwatch's chat system.

 NOTE: this overlay is 10% finished and is in WIP.
 It currently only works with Valorant.